Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/Orge-creature-state.rst

 For example, a swamp lizzard is not expected to wear an armor of plates or to collect silver coins, and if a rogue attacked with slashing damages, once dead the corresponding weapon (ex: a sword) must be found on his body.

+However body and belongings might disappear in some cases (ex: the thief jumped in the deep well).